Canon 30D vs Nikon D850

 Body comparison: Canon 30D vs Nikon D850

 An illustration of the physical size and weight of the Canon 30D and the Nikon D850 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 30D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (19 percent) than the Canon 30D.
 Moreover, the D850 is markedly heavier (28 percent) than the 30D.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the 30D does not feature any corresponding weather-sealing.